ghdl/ghdl-yosys-plugin/README.md

 ## Docker

-Docker image [`ghdl/synth:beta`](https://hub.docker.com/r/ghdl/synth/tags) includes yosys, and the ghdl module (shared library).
+Docker image [`ghdl/synth:beta`](https://hub.docker.com/r/ghdl/synth/tags) includes yosys and the ghdl module (shared library).
 These can be used to synthesize designs straightaway.
 For example:

 ```sh
 docker run --rm -t \